Foundations to a Good GRAX Deployment

 While the GRAX webapp interface is the main interface to backing up, protecting, and retaining your data, it's all powered by a single-tenant backend service that depends on an array of infrastructure components to perform successfully.

-For a recap of GRAX functionality, business case, or deployment options, see our product documentation.
+For a recap of GRAX features, business cases, or deployment options, see our product documentation.

 The basic architecture of GRAX is: